-Georgiana Hill (1825-1903) collected recipes for a series of themed books from 1859-1870 - at least 8 books; 6 are online HERE.
+Georgiana Hill (not the historian Georgiana Hill who died 1924) collected recipes for a series of themed cookbooks from 1859-1870 - at least 8 books; 6 are online HERE.
 Books with over 100 recipes on apples, breakfast, salads, foreign desserts, puddings, game, rabbit and a book on potatoes, apples, egg and fish.

 Her Everybody's Pudding Book is a small (4X7) and contains 185 pages of puddings, tarts, omelettes, creams and even snow pancakes (December).
 Lea's recipe for snow fritters HERE